jetk/playbook/amazon-leadership-principles.md

 These will apply to greater or lesser degree in relationship to the act of making a product.

 They are roughly ranked in frequency.
-Ownership is last because it's always important.
+Ownership is last because it's always important, and orthogonal to other techniques.

 Most critical LPs for Amazon PMs are bolded; however I chose this order as they apply to the doing of product, rather than the working as a product manager.